kennycontreras/airflow-pipeline/README.md

 }
 ```

-Beside default parameters above, this DAG runs hourly with max 1 active run at the same time.
+Beside default parameters above, this DAG runs hourly with a max 1 active run at the same time.

 `start_date` context is used to load data from S3 (CSV files).
-All hooks are created with the finality being flexibles.
+All hooks are created with the goal of being flexible.
 This means that you can define is you want to delete or just append the data into dimension and fact tables.
-You can use different connections id too.
-Just make sure that the Hook fit your purpouse
+You can use different connection id too.
+Just make sure that the Hook fit your purpose

 #### Subdag